jpaulogg/vim-simplified-surround/README.md

 mkdir -p ~/.config/nvim/plugin
 cd ~/.config/nvim/plugin
 git clone https://github.com/jpaulogg/vim-simplified-surround
-git fetch origin pack
-git checkout pack
 ```

-If you prefer, install it using your favorite package manager, or use (Neo)Vim's built-in package support:
+If you prefer, install using your favorite package manager, or use (Neo)Vim's built-in package
+support.
+Use `pack` branch in that case:

 ```
 # vim-plug